 Reverend Bass started this church back in the 1940's when the sugar cane mill was still in operation and supporting the surrounding community.
 They named the church Pepeekeo Community Assembly of God.

-After a period of time, the congregation voted to have Brother Kalles become their new pastor and after a few years, the name was then changed to Family Christian Center.
-The church moved into Hilo and met in several different locations before settling into it's current location in the business district.
+Eventually, the congregation voted to have Brother Kalles become their new pastor and the church name was then changed to Family Christian Center.
+The church moved into Hilo and met in several different locations before settling into its current location.
 Brother Kalles continued to serve faithfully until his passing in August of 2014.

 Reverend Harlan & Carolyn Kalles

-The church remained without a senior pastor until July 19, 2015, wherein Dion Maeda accepted the call to become the new senior pastor.
-In August, the name of the church was officially changed to Connect Point Church.
+The church remained without a senior pastor until July 19, 2015, wherein Pastor Dion Maeda accepted the call to become the new senior pastor.
+In August 2015, the name of the church was officially changed to Connect Point Church.

-Pastor Dion grew up in this church from the age of 6, back in 1987.
+Pastor Dion has a special connection to the church as he grew up in this church since the age of six.
 In 2009, he and his wife, Leisha, followed the call to leave their jobs, families and home to attend North Point Bible College in Massachusetts, where he graduated in 2013.
 He served as a youth pastor and associate pastor at a church there for two years and also as the head of the youth for the Assemblies of God in that district.

 His heart has always been for the people of Hawaii and his vision is to see thousands of locals come to faith in Christ, to be equipped and empowered to live out their faith and to plant many other churches.